Why Work for Adara?

 Resume and cover letter section.
 First upload your resume in the resume section then upload your cover letter and any other required documents mentioned in the job posting in the second upload area.

 Questions.
-Answer “How did you hear about this job/posting?” question and other questions if applicable.
+Answer “How did you hear about this job/posting?” question and other required questions if applicable.

 Equal Employment Opportunity Commission Questions (EEO).
-We are required to ask these questions, using this wording, to meet federal guidelines.
-If you prefer not to answer any questions you can skip them but you must check the box labeled “I have read the above invitation to self-identify as an individual with a disability”
+We are required to ask these questions to meet state and federal compliance requirements.
+Your response is voluntary.
+If you prefer not to answer these questions you can skip them but you must check the box labeled “I have read the above invitation to self-identify as an individual with a disability”

 Review and Edit.
 Here you can review and edit sections as necessary.